Gillian Anderson: 2020s

 In February 2023, Anderson announced her "Dear Gillian" project with Bloomsbury, where she asked for women to write letters to her personally about sexual fantasies and stories that she will turn into a book.
-The book, "Want" was released in September 2024.
-On February 7, 2023, Netflix announced that Anderson had been cast as Emily Maitlis in Scoop, a film about Andrew Mountbatten Windsor's 2019 Newsnight interview.
+The book, Want was released in September 2024.
+A follow-up book, More was released in September 2026.
+On February 7, 2023, Netflix announced that Anderson had been cast as Emily Maitlis in Scoop, a film about Prince Andrew's 2019 Newsnight interview.
 The film was released in April 2024.
 In April 2023, Anderson launched G Spot Beverages.
 The beverages are soft drinks with "life-enhancing adaptogens and nootropics".
-On May 16, it was announced that Anderson would star in the film adaptation of Raynor Winn’s bestselling memoir The Salt Path alongside Jason Isaacs which would be directed by Marianne Elliott.
+On May 16, it was announced that Anderson would star in the film adaptation of Raynor Winn's bestselling memoir The Salt Path alongside Jason Isaacs which would be directed by Marianne Elliott.
 In June 2023, Anderson signed on to The Abandons on Netflix.
-Filming was due to take place in late 2023 but was pushed back till 2024 due to the SWG writers' strike and is set for release in 2025.
+Filming was due to take place in late 2023 but was pushed back till 2024 due to the SAG and writers' strikes and was released in 2025.

 In January 2024, Anderson joined the cast of Disney's Tron: Ares.
-In August 2024, Anderson signed on to the adaptation of Louise Kennedy’s Trespasses.
+In August 2024, Anderson signed on to the adaptation of Louise Kennedy's Trespasses.
 In an interview with Bustle in October 2024, Anderson announced she would be co-producing the adaptation of The Coast Road by Alan Murrin.

 In October 2025, Anderson was announced as part of the voice cast for the upcoming animated fantasy film The Turning Door, alongside Alicia Vikander, Jamie Dornan, Jodie Turner-Smith, and Bill Nighy.
+Anderson starred with Hannah Einbinder in the 2026 horror film Teenage Sex and Death at Camp Miasma, for which she received rave reviews.
+Brian Tallerico in RogerEbert.com cited her "truly glorious Norma Desmond performance ...
+Anderson is mesmerizing."

+In March 2026 it was announced that Anderson would star in Who's Afraid of Virginia Woolf from September to December 2026 alongside Billy Crudup @sohoplace London, directed by Marianne Elliott.